kenvb/badusb/index.md

 - Privileged access escalation has to start somewhere
 - Defense in Depth strategy and generally avoiding the use of USB devices is recommended.

-# BadUSB lab
+# BadUSB workshop

-In this lab we shall be exfiltrating some data from local files to Pastebin using a Digispark - ATtiny85 USB, a very inexpensive device which will turn into a badUSB for educational purposes.
+In this workshop we shall be exfiltrating some data from local files to Pastebin using a Digispark - ATtiny85 USB, a very inexpensive device which will turn into a badUSB for educational purposes.
+Just follow the instructions on the following pages.

 ## Required components
 -  Digispark Attiny85